poom12452/2048game/README.md

     - robot.py provides adapter for communicating with the server via SocketAPI

 ### Part 3 : Server Side Implementation (Parallel Program)
-The Master node receive a string of board state, then it decodes and generate a tree at master node.
+The Master node receives a string of board state, then it decodes and generates a tree at master node.
 Then it behaves as tasks scheduler and distribute the task to slaves.
 The code is shown below.
 We implemented our server script in this link below.

 https://github.com/naughtybunnies/2048game_server